-ACE seeks an invitation for our professionals – health coaches, personal trainers, advanced health and fitness specialists and group fitness instructors – to a much larger table.
+ACE seeks an invitation for our professionals – health coaches, personal trainers, Medical Exercise Specialist and group fitness instructors – to a much larger table.
 The pressure that the obesity epidemic is placing on the nation’s healthcare system and economy is driving interest in new ways of tending to the health of our nation’s people.
 Our healthcare ecosystem is slowly beginning to acknowledge that prevention may indeed be the best answer.

 It’s a tremendous opportunity.
 It’s time to reach beyond the gym walls and the long-committed fit and to bring our know-how to exponentially more people, those at risk of obesity and those already victims of it.
 With smart, science-based, sensitive programming, we can place far more people on the path to sustainable good health.
 This idea is new, different, and to some in our space, uncertain.
 Yet it is our new imperative.